ApolloSRMApolloSRM

 Every fall, career-school teams brace for year-end compliance and board reporting.
 If your numbers live in five systems that disagree, reconciliation eats the quarter.
 It doesn't have to.

-**Short answer:** year-end reporting is painful when your data is scattered across systems that don't agree.
-On one record, the annual report is a query you run in minutes — not a quarter you lose.
+Year-end reporting is painful when your data is scattered across systems that do not agree.
+On one record, the annual report is a query you run in minutes, not a quarter you lose.

 Why is year-end reporting so painful?